 Building a digital brand: Social media advertising

-EDIT: This post was written for an Social Media assessment.
+EDIT: This post was written for a Social Media assessment series.
 The task time was 1 week.

 Before we begin, social media advertising is a broad topic and can become very complex.
 Here we are only focusing on how we can use social media advertising on a small scale, and have it work for our online brand.

 Firstly, let’s begin by clarifying our platform.
 Social media platforms are where advertising your brand will either build your reputation, or demise it (and we all know what option we’d prefer).
 So let’s discover the right platform for your brand.

 Instagram (IG): is the best platform for visually portraying what your brand has to offer.

 Facebook (FB): has more opportunity to professionally share information, has a solid reputation, and gives more space for advertising content.

 Youtube: is great if we are creatives showcasing our brand.
 Uploading content on this platform is only necessary if we need video to communicate our brand’s message, and we can therefore share it later on our website or Facebook.

 Twitter: let’s not think about this (unless we’re President Donald Trump).

 Therefore, it’s either IG of FB, or both, don’t limit yourself.